The Bill Cosby sexual assault case ended with the presiding judge declaring a mistrial over the weekend.

-The trial began in Norristown, Pennsylvania.
+The trial took place in Norristown, Pennsylvania.
 Jurors were selected from outside Montgomery County due to the extensive local media coverage of the case.

-Montgomery County judge Steven O’Neill is presiding over the case.
+Montgomery County judge Steven O’Neill presided over the case.

 The estimation of how long the trial would last was somewhat surprising, considering the length of time since the charges were filed — in December 2015 — and the multiple pretrial hearings since then.

 Cosby’s trial was only about his encounters with and alleged assault of Constand.
 However, Johnson, who has accused Cosby of sexual misconduct, was permitted to testify at the trial.